 A certain degree of judgment is required in evaluating our tax positions and determining our provision for income taxes.
 In the ordinary course of business, there are many transactions and calculations for which the ultimate tax determination is uncertain.
-For example, our effective tax rate, expressed as the percentage of income tax expenses to profit before income taxes, was 37.0% in 2022, as compared to negative 0.1% in 2021.
-Our effective tax rate could be adversely affected by lower than anticipated earnings in markets where we have higher statutory rates, inability to fully utilize tax assets recognized on our balance sheet, by changes in foreign currency exchange rates or by changes in the relevant tax, accounting and other laws, regulations, principles and interpretations.
+For example, our effective tax rate, expressed as the percentage of income tax expenses to profit before income taxes, was 37.0% in 2022, as compared to 0.1% in 2021 and 4.2% in 2023, respectively.
+Our effective tax rate could be adversely affected by lower than anticipated earnings in markets where we have lower statutory rates and higher than anticipated earnings in markets where we have lower statutory rates and higher than anticipated earnings in markets or by changes in the relevant tax, accounting and other laws, regulations, principles and interpretations.
 Any of these factors could materially and adversely affect our financial position and results of operations.